About

 Teaching

-Assistant Professor USC School of Cinematic Arts, commissioned seminars, keynotes, workshops, professional mentorship
+Assistant Professor USC School of Cinematic Arts, commissioned seminars, keynotes, professional mentorship

 Where I’m most useful